Get Out the Vote (GOTV)

 If you’re already registered to vote, you’ll need to check your voter registration to confirm it is still active.
 Make sure to update your registration if you’ve moved or your name has changed since you last voted.

-Get to know the election process in your state!
-The 2020 General Election will be held on November 3rd across the United States, but the voting process – including deadlines, options, and barriers – vary widely by state.
-Check your state or local election office’s website to familiarize yourself with your state’s voting process and upcoming deadlines.
+The 2022 General Election will be held on Tuesday, November 8, 2022 across the United States, but the voting process varies widely by state.
+Check your state or local election office’s website to find registration deadlines and early voting information, to request an absentee ballot.

 Share the GOTV tools and resources above with everyone you know digitally, through social media, text, or email and use the hashtag #YWomenVote to amplify your efforts!

-You can also support and help women, especially women of color, get to the polls in person this year.
-Consider writing to your neighbors to share the tools above, joining phone or text banking efforts, or printing and posting the resources in well-frequented places like your local library, laundromats, or grocery stores — it’s time to get creative!
-Check out YWCA’s 2020 GOTV toolkit for more ideas and support your local YWCA in their GOTV efforts this fall!
+Consider contacting your neighbors to share the tools above, joining phone or text banking efforts, or printing and posting the resources, like this flyer, in well-frequented places such as your local library, laundromats, or grocery stores — it’s time to get creative!